ringsce/movement-desktop/README.md

 ![Screenshot](RINGSCE_v2.png)

 #  tango desktop project rebirth
-This is a rebirth from tango, this project will movement desktop project.
+This is a rebirth from tango, this project will be movement desktop project.
 This is a 2024 project rebirth.

 ## Our Goals
 Our goal for this project is to deliver an open-source library for desktop icons